 Ways to Give

-- Gifts in Kind SEAA welcomes archival donations associated with the built environment of the Louisiana/New Orleans region.
+- In-Kind Donations SEAA welcomes archival donations associated with the built environment of the Louisiana/New Orleans region.
 The Garden Library welcomes book donations associated with environmental conservation, landscape architecture, gardening and horticulture of the southeastern United States.

-- Planned Giving Since its founding in 1979, SEAA has benefited from the thoughtful generosity of individuals who included the archive in their estate plans.
-Planned gifts can offer tax benefits while enabling you to make a more significant gift than otherwise possible.
+- Bequests SEAA has benefited from the generosity of individuals who included the archive in their estate plans.

 For more information, email: